 2. Bananas are a powerhouse of nutrients

 Forget about apples.
 A banana a day keeps the doctor away!
 Bananas are loaded with essential vitamins and nutrients such as potassium, calcium, magnesium, iron, folate, niacin and riboflavin, and B6.
-All of which contribute to an overall healthy body.
+Talk about nutrition contributing to an overall healthy body.

 3. Bananas contain powerful antioxidants

 Instead of drinking all those expensive antioxidant green shots, have a banana instead.
 It contains several types of antioxidants such as dopamine and catechins.
 Both of which are said to reduce the risk of heart disease and even degenerative illness.
 Heart health, here we come!

 4. Bananas are packed with potassium

 But you knew that right?
 What you may not know is that potassium is known to have various health benefits, like regulating the heartbeat.
-Potassium can also lower blood pressure, and helping to maintain healthy kidneys.
+Potassium can also lower blood pressure, and help to maintain healthy kidneys.
 Top your favorite whole wheat toast with a banana and nut butter.
 So good.